Malin Holst

 Malin Holst FSA is a German bioarchaeologist, Director of York Ostoearchaeology Ltd. and a lecturer in the Department of Archaeology at the University of York.

 Career

 Malin Holst started working in archaeology in 1987 at the Raunds Area Project.
 She studied Practical Archaeology in 1991 at the Dorset Institute of Higher Education.
 She received a BA degree in 1993 from the University of Leicester and received an MSc degree in 1997 from the Universities of Sheffield and Bradford.
 She has been working in bioarchaeology since 1996.

 She is the Director of York Ostoearchaeology Ltd. and is a lecturer in Archaeology in the Department of Archaeology, University of York since 2003.

+Malin was elected as a Fellow of the Society of Antiquaries of London in October 2016.

 Filmography

 She has appeared as herself in television documentaries, including: